bojackchen/digital-flow/README.md

 `addMetalFill`, and a more convenient way is to access them through GUI menus.

 ### Physical Verification
 A complete layout is now generated.
-DRC, LVS and metal density could be run for verification.
+DRC and LVS could be run for verification.
 Commands used here are `verifyGeometry`, `verifyConnectivity` and `verifyMetalFill`.
 It is more convenient to run the commands through GUI menus.
 It is still recommended to run DRC and LVS in Cadence when you have imported the layout.

+Running LVS requires comparing the layout to the schematic.
+There are several things to do before running a successful LVS check.
+- After importing the DEF ouput into Cadence, a layout view is created with abstract view of all the instances and no labels are created for pins.
+You must replace the abstract view with layout view and create pin labels.
+- The schematic could be either a spice netlist (created by `v2lvs` executive) or a Cadence schematic by importing the verilog and do some necessary changes.
+Detailed explanation is presented below.

 ### Timing Signoff
 The goal of signoff is to verify that the design indeed meets the specified timing constraints.